 Distance from Orlando: 1 hour

 Rev up your (boat) engines and romance with a day exploring Winter Haven’s Chain of Lakes.
 The famous chain (map) features 24 lakes connected by canals.
 The northern chain gives access to 8 lakes and the southern chain gives access to 16 lakes.
-There are 21 public docks scattered along the chain allowing boaters to launch their boats, jet skis, canoes, or kayaks.
+There are 10+ public docks scattered along the chain allowing boaters to launch their boats, jet skis, canoes, or kayaks.
 Pontoon boats can be rented from Marine Supply for half or full day rentals.
-If you happen to be on Lake Eloise at 12:15 pm or 2:15 pm, enjoy LEGOLAND’s Pirate Cove Ski Adventure with a front row seat while relaxing on your vessel.
-Not to mention it’s free!

 No doubt you are bound to need a refreshing beverage or tasty meal to refuel your energy.
-Some restaurant owners have catered to those enjoying time on the chain with docks allowing boaters to cruise up and secure their craft.
-These restaurants also have full bars to wet your whistle.
-Harborside is located on Lake Shipp, Idle Zone Bar and Grill sits on the shores of Lake May, Tanner’s Lakeside is situated at the entrance of the canal connecting Lake May and Lake Howard, and Old Man Frank’s presides on Lake Howard.
-This expedition is a must for the couple who loves spending time outdoors.
-You are sure to receive a reprieve from the daily grind while enhancing relationship relevance.
+Some restaurants cater to those enjoying time on the chain with docks allowing boaters to cruise up and secure their craft.
+Harborside is located on Lake Shipp, The Twisted Prop Bar & Grille sits on the shores of Lake May, and Tanner’s Lakeside is situated at the entrance of the canal connecting Lake May and Lake Howard.
+Other spots to explore around town include Adler's for burgers and Grove Roots Brewing Company for craft brews.

 Bok Tower Gardens, Lake Wales